 Signal transmission can also be sporadic.
-Just because the alarm system may transmit a signal one time, it may not on another.
+Just because the system transmitted a signal one time does not mean that it will on another.

-You should also keep in mind that the cable to your modem is probably exposed outside your home or business.
-If this cable was to be cut, then your alarm system will not transmit a signal since the modem would be connected.
+You should also keep in mind that cable to your modem is probably exposed outside your home or business.
+If this cable is cut then the alarm system will not transmit a signal since the modem is disconnected.

-We have alternate means of communication for your alarm systems, and strongly encourage you to call us if you have any questions.
+We have alternative means of communication for your alarm system and strongly encourage you to call us if you have questions.